GoogleChromeLabs/puppy-content/content/en-US/api/textRendering.md

 `"geometricPrecision"`
 The browser emphasizes geometric precision over rendering speed and legibility.
-Certain aspects of fonts, don't scale linearly(e.g. kerning).
+Certain aspects of fonts, don't scale linearly (e.g. kerning).
 Geometric Precision can make text using those fonts look good.

-Another usage of `geometricPrecision`is that it allows user to scale text fluidly, it understands float value for font size.
+This value also allows developers to scale text fluidly and it accepts float values for font size.

 ### Example